nilix-ba/Multilayer-Perceptron/README.md

     - The trained network is then tested on the testing data, and the accuracy of the predictions is calculated.
     - The code also generates scatter plots of the testing data points, colored by their predicted class.

-## Usage

-To use this code, follow these steps:

-1. Ensure you have Python installed on your system.

-2. Clone or download this repository to your local machine.

-3. Create training and testing data files.
-Each file should contain one data point per line, with features separated by spaces, followed by the class label (0 or 1).

-4. Modify the main part of the code to specify the correct file paths and adjust the network architecture if needed.

-5. Run the code using a Python interpreter.

 ## Dependencies

 This code depends on the following Python libraries: